The Stand (1994 miniseries): Broadcast

 ABC aired the highly anticipated miniseries in May 1994 for two reasons: it was a sweeps month, and it was the earliest month that didn't have new episodes of Monday Night Football and Roseanne in the line-up.
-All four parts were viewed by approximately 19 million homes, with Part 1 receiving a rating/share of 21.0/32, Part 2 receiving 21.0/32, Part 3 receiving 20.1/31, and Part 4 receiving 20.0/31.
+All four parts were viewed by approximately 19 million homes, with Part 1 receiving a rating/share of 20.1/32, Part 2 receiving 21.0/32, Part 3 receiving 20.1/31, and Part 4 receiving 20.0/31.

 Reception

-On The New York Observer's 2014 list of the best Stephen King miniseries, The Stand ranked just behind the number-one pick, It (1990), the source praising the miniseries' performances.
+On The New York Observer's 2014 list of the best Stephen King miniseries, The Stand ranked just behind the number-one pick, It (1990), the source praising the miniseries's performances.

 The miniseries was met with generally positive reviews.
 John J. O'Connor at The New York Times wrote, "A great deal of time and money has gone into this production, and it's right up there on the screen...
 The nagging problem at the heart of The Stand is that once the story settles early on into its schematic oppositions of good versus evil, sweet old Mother Abagail versus satanic Flagg, monotony begins to seep through the superstructure ...
 Muddled, certainly, but ...
-The Stand is clever enough to keep you wondering what could possibly happen next."
-Conversely, Emily L. Stephens of AV Club wrote, "The miniseries delivers monotony without either the corresponding sense of work or any monumental import.
+The Stand is clever enough to keep you wondering what could possibly happen next".
+Conversely, Emily Stephens of AV Club wrote, "The miniseries delivers monotony without either the corresponding sense of work or any monumental import.
 It shows very little of the labor and wrangling that goes into creating the comfortable enclave of the Boulder Free Zone.
 Paradoxically, by reaching for grandeur and pathos, Garris’ miniseries plunks itself firmly in bathos."

-The series currently features a 70% "Certified Fresh" score on Rotten Tomatoes, based on an aggregate of 23 reviews.
+The series received a 70% score on Rotten Tomatoes, based on an aggregate of 23 reviews.
+The website's critics consensus reads, "Based on Stephen King's magnum opus of a novel, The Stand delivers six hours of vintage denim, questionable special effects, and an all-star cast battling the forces of good and evil."